 Similar to wall-mounted or fixed devices, portable or handheld monitors can alert individuals of unsafe carbon dioxide levels with audible, visual, and vibration alarms before they enter a walk-in freezer or any enclosed commercial refrigeration equipment.

-With a Personal Carbon Dioxide Safety Meter clipped to your belt, the visual, audible, and vibration alarms would trigger instantaneously notifying the wearer and their co-workers that an individual could be in distress.
-An added feature of the SAN-10, is the "Man-Down Alarm" which triggers when an individual employee fall occurs.
+With a SAN-10 Personal Carbon Dioxide Safety Monitor and Data Logger clipped to your belt, the visual, audible, and vibration alarms would trigger instantaneously notifying the wearer and their co-workers that an individual could be in distress.
+An added feature of the SAN-10, is the "Man-Down Alarm" which triggers when an individual employee fall occurs; combined with exclusive data logging capabilities for further analysis.

 Many breweries and restaurants can now avoid the tragedies shown too often in the media and take precautions to prevent a disaster, not to mention the fines associated with not having a proper CO2 safety monitor in place.